 Simple English definitions for legal terms

-Read a random definition: labeling
+Read a random definition: periodic alimony

 A provisional ballot is a special paper ballot that a voter uses when there is a problem verifying their eligibility to vote.
 The ballot is only counted after the issue is resolved and the voter is deemed eligible to vote by election officials.
 The process involves local election officials reviewing government records or asking the voter for more information.
 The Help America Vote Act of 2002 guarantees that a voter can cast a provisional ballot if they believe they are entitled to vote.
 Common reasons for casting a provisional ballot include not being registered to vote or having outdated information in their registration.
 The use of provisional ballots became a national interest after the presidential election of 2000, during which over one million registered voters did not cast votes or were refused ballots due to voter “registration issues”.